-On Thursday morning, CBC News reported that the Royal Canadian Mounted Police (RCMP) had warned both the Toronto Transit Commission and Metrolinx about a security threat related to the incident in Strathroy, which is about 225 kilometres west of Toronto.
-There was an increased police presence at Union Station—the city's main transit hub—on Wednesday, however a spokesperson for the Toronto police said there isn't anything to suggest that Toronto was a target.
+On Thursday morning, CBC News reported that the RCMP had warned both the Toronto Transit Commission and Metrolinx about a security threat related to the incident in Strathroy, which is about 140 miles west of Toronto.
+There was an increased police presence at Union Station—the city's main transit hub—on Wednesday; however, a spokesperson for the Toronto police said there isn't anything to suggest that Toronto was a target.

 Driver's case is already starting to raise questions about how effective peace bonds are in terrorism cases.
 Over the last year, police have increasingly used the tool against people suspected of supporting or participating in terror groups, instead of laying formal charges.